dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/nginx.md

 ## Configuring proxy protocol

-In case you want to use a proxy like haproxy in front of gitlab that uses the [proxy protocol](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) you need to enable this setting.
+In case you want to use a proxy like haproxy in front of GitLab that uses the [proxy protocol](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) you need to enable this setting.
 Do not forget to set the `real_ip_trusted_addresses` also as needed.

 NOTE:
-Once enabled nginx only accepts proxy protocol traffic on these listeners.
+Once enabled NGINX only accepts proxy protocol traffic on these listeners.
 Ensure to adjust also your environment like monitoring check.

 ```ruby
 nginx['proxy_protocol'] = true